zaceno/hyperapp-context/README.md

 ### Create a context in your tree of components

-`hyperapp-context` exports a special component called `Context`.
+`hyperapp-context2` exports a special component called `Context`.
 Use it anwhere in your view, or in one of your components, to create the context.

 ```jsx
 import {Context} from 'hyperapp-context2'